endrjoo96/power_cycling/app/done-work.md

-done:
-- activities package refactor

 current work:
--
+- replace devices names with devices enum list (with friendly names)

 !!!
-TESTED: WORKING !!!
+TESTED: NO !!!